• Plenty of swimming spots are located along South Umpqua River

-A tributary of the Umpqua River, the South Umpqua River runs 115 miles from its source in the high Cascades, located about 20 miles northeast of Crater Lake.
-The South Umpqua flows through the Umpqua National Forest, towns of Tiller, Milo, Days Creek, Canyonville and enters the South Umpqua Valley, passing Tri-City, Myrtle Creek, Winston, and Roseburg before it joins the North Umpqua at the Singleton Park to form the Umpqua River.
+A major tributary of the Umpqua River, the South Umpqua River runs approximately 115 miles from its headwaters in the high Cascades, about 20 miles northeast of Crater Lake.
+It flows through the Umpqua National Forest and the communities of Tiller, Milo, Days Creek, and Canyonville before entering the South Umpqua Valley.

-The upper section of the river features lush woods, scenic canyons, native wildflowers, and wildlife.
 Clear green pools with segments of rapids, underwater ledges, basalt cliffs, waterfalls, and massive bedrock at South Umpqua Falls – all of those attract large numbers of visitors each year.

 South Umpqua Swimming Holes